fkrasnowski/styled-proxy/README.md

 };
 ```

 As it can be seen it looks pretty similar to standard react component.
 Styled components have `styles` prop that lets you define many styles for any component.
-You deliver style to an element by ataching it to `sx` prop
+You deliver style to an element by attaching it to `sx` prop

 ### Add many styles